 - Cinema Club

-- Scholar Council (student government)
+- Scholar Council (scholar government)

 - Scholar High School Planning Committee, and more…